sasaxang/Farsi_word_builder/README.md

 - Persistent storage in a local JSON file
 - Simple and intuitive interface built with Streamlit

+## Live App
+You can try Farsi Word Builder directly in your browser via Streamlit:

+🔗 https://farsiwordbuilder.streamlit.app/ No installation required—just open the link and start building words interactively.

 ## Installation

 1. Clone the repository: